secretstartups/handbook/content/job-families/finance/it-entapps-engineering/index.html.md

 ---
 layout: IT Enterprise Applications Engineering
-title: {The IT Enterprise Applications Engineering job family is responsible for the implementation and operational ownership of all Enterprise Applications.}
+title: The IT Enterprise Applications Engineering job family is responsible for the implementation and operational ownership of all Enterprise Applications.
 ---

 The IT Enterprise Applications Engineering job family is responsible for the implementation and operational ownership of all Enterprise Applications.